GustavoCaso/GustavoCaso.github.io/source/_posts/2017-07-17-dry-web-roda-for-rails-developers-part_ii-persistence.markdown

 If you have any thoughts or questions, please share and I’ll be happy to answer in the comments.

-Also here are some extra resources.
+Also here are some extra resources, regarding rom-rb at it's benefits.

 * [A conversational introduction to rom-rb](https://www.icelab.com.au/notes/a-conversational-introduction-to-rom-rb)